 If you have used the Guestbook tool as part of a project, it's important to consider how you are going to interpret and present the data you have collected.

 In this article we look at how to use data collected via the Guestbook tool for reporting on your consultation.
-Detailed below are options to either view the tool report on screen or download the detailed report or use a comment analysis report.
+Detailed below are options to either view the tool report on screen, download the detailed report or use a comment analysis report.

 Before you begin